 |Solar system size||Number of STCs (WA)||Rebate amount in WA|

 How does the rebate work?

-Typically, the rebate is awarded through small-scale technology certificates, which are tradable certificates for a discount on your solar system.
+The solar panel rebate in WA is awarded through a national scheme called the Small-scale Technology Certificates (STCs), which are tradable certificates for a discount on your solar power system.

 How to calculate your rebate amount

-If you would like to know how to calculate your rebate for a 5kW solar system (assuming you buy it this year), here is a formula to guide you.
+To calculate your rebate for 5kW solar systems (assuming you buy it this year), here is a formula to guide you.

-Solar system size x 1.382 (WA STC zone rating) x 9 (current STC multiplier)
+The solar systems size X 1.536 (WA STC zone rating) x 9 (current STC multiplier)

 Multiply the STC number by the current STC value in the market.

 And voila!
 It’s that easy!